 9) Provide water in shallow dishes like cat litter trays.
 They'll stand in cool water, to lose heat via their feet and legs.

 What on earth is going on with egg fertility???

 The last few hatches have been pretty poor.
-Infertile eggs, blood rings, and a higher than usual proportion of weak chicks.
+Infertile eggs, blood rings, and a higher than usual proportion of late deaths-in-shell and weak chicks.
 I put this down to:

 1) Reduced feed quality.
 Drought affected grains just don't have the same nutrient levels, even if using premium foods.
 We have been sporadically adding liquid vitamins to the drinking water this season.